johnglennII/Tomato-Harvester/README.md

 * **Optimal State Estimation:** Implemented a Kalman Filter to estimate unmeasured states (motor currents and velocities) from the three measured states.
 * **System Identification:** Applied grey-box system identification to accurately obtain unkown model parameters using experimental data.
 * **Custom Fabrication:** Designed hardware elements using Design for Manufacturing (DFM) principles and machined components on a vertical mill.
+* **Iris Diaphragm Gripper:** End effector design mimics lens aperture mechanism.
+It moves past tomato, closes using a stepper motor, and retracts which allows for even pressure.

 ## Visuals
 ### 1. Control System Demonstration